Weather Wagers: Week 0 of College Football

 My thoughts for the Wyoming-Illinois tilt in Champaign, Illinois are similar to Brett’s.
 We are both fans of Bret Bielema returning to the Big 10- except when his team beats Penn State in Happy Valley.
 Regardless, Illinois should be able to control the ball with a strong running game fueled by a powerful offensive line.
 The weather should be hot, but dry for Illinois’ opener.

 Under the radar takes us to the offensive battle shaping up in El Paso, Texas.
-In this game points should be easy to come by, so I like the over here.
-Weather should be hot and dry, which should only help the offenses stay on track and leave the defense tired.
+In this game, points should be easy to come by, so I like the over here.
+The weather should be hot and dry, which should only help the offenses stay on track and leave the defense tired.
 Monsoon rains are not that far off to the west, but that should not play a factor.

 Finally, my Doppler Dandies pick of the week takes us to the tropical paradise of Hawai’i.
 Vanderbilt has the pleasure of starting their season across the Pacific Ocean, and I think they come on strong.
 This is Clark Lea’s second season at the helm for Vandy, and I believe this season could be the start of their turnaround.
 Look for Vanderbilt to take care of Hawai’i in this one, I take Vandy at -6.5.